solana-developers/solana-cookbook/docs/th/references/basic-transactions.md

 ## How to send SPL-Tokens

 Use the [Token Program][1] to transfer SPL Tokens.
 In order to send a SPL token, you need to know its SPL token account address.
-You can both get the address and send tokens with the following example.
+You สามารถ both get the address and send tokens with the following example.

 <SolanaCodeGroup>